goostengine/goost-docs/development/general_principles.rst

 development workflows in the best way possible.
 This allows to minimize the time it would take for existing Godot contributors to start implementing features in Goost.
-If you're already familiar with the engine development process, whenever fixing a bug or implementing a new feature, always try to think of a problem in terms of Godot first.
+If you're already familiar with the engine development process, whenever fixing a bug or implementing a new feature, we invite you to try to think of a problem in terms of Godot first.
+But of course, this principle may not always apply, since Goost may require other structure for the work to be done efficiently in terms of a module.

 Completeness
 ~~~~~~~~~~~~